-- Patients own medications may be used if the medications are correctly labelled, in their original packaging and packaging is intact.
-Blister packs are not acceptable. - Medications must be correctly prescribed on the medication chart by a credentialed specialist. - Patient's medications are removed from the patient on admission to the ward and are stored in the locked treatment room with the patient's label, in either individual bags or drawer depending on the room the patient is in.
-The exceptions are inhalers and topical preparations, which may remain with the patient. - Patients may administer their own medications under direct observation of a Registered or Enrolled Nurse, who has completed the Medication Safety Certification in Mercy Hospital, where the nurse is satisfied that the patient: - Is self-medicating at home. - Does not display signs or have a history of confusion. - Has knowledge of the drugs, dosage, and reason for taking the medication. - Is physically able to complete the task.
+- Medications must be correctly prescribed on the medication chart by an authorised prescriber. - Patient's medications are removed from the patient on admission to the ward and are stored in the locked treatment room with the patient's label, in either individual bags or drawer depending on the room the patient is in.
+The exceptions are inhalers and topical preparations, which may remain with the patient. - Patients may administer their own medications if they have been prescribed, under direct observation of an AT, Registered or Enrolled Nurse, who has completed the Medication Safety Certification in Mercy Hospital, where the nurse / AT is satisfied that the patient:

+- Is self-medicating at home. - Does not display signs or have a history of confusion. - Has knowledge of the drugs, dosage, and reason for taking the medication.

+Is physically able to complete the task.

-the nurse understands the drug:
+the nurse /AT understands the drug:

 - cause and effect

 - when to withhold the drug

 - when to seek advice

-• When the medications are due, the nurse will bring the patient's medications to the bedside, check the patient's identity, check the prescription matches the patient's medication and observe the patient is taking the correct medication.

-The nurse will enter the date, time and the letter "S" on the medication administration record, to signify that patients own medication was used, and will initial the entry.
+- When the medications are due, the nurse / AT will bring the patient's medications and medication drug chart to the bedside, check the patient's identity, check the prescription matches the patient's medication and observe the patient is taking the correct medication.
+The nurse /AT will enter the date, time and the letter "S" on the medication administration record, to signify that patients own medication was used, and will initial the entry.